 Gary Newman is running for re-election to the GVEA Board of Directors from District 4.
-Here is his statement on what has been accomplished in the time he has served and what is on tap for the near future.

 In the past 5 1/2 years that I have served our members on the Board of Directors, GVEA has made significant improvements for the company, the members we serve and our communities at large.
 The Board of Directors is responsible for directing management with these accomplishments.
+Here is my list of accomplishments in the time I’ve served and what I see needs to be done in the near future.
+I don’t claim all these accomplishments as soley mine, yet I have diligently advocated for our successes.

 - Member Access